-We did too, until that time when we had to cancel a trip, and lost a lot of money in the process (because we didn’t have travel insurance).
+We did too, until that time when we had to unexpectedly cancel a trip and lost a lot of money in the process (because we didn’t have travel insurance).

 The thing about insurance is you can never be sure of whether or not you’ll need it, especially for travel.
 The hope is that every trip will go perfectly, right?
 But so often, life throws us curve balls that require changes to the game plan – but they don’t have to be so bad if you’re ready for them.
-One of the most important ways you can prepare yourself is by opting for cancellation insurance for your trip when you set up your travel insurance policy.
+One of the most important ways you can prepare yourself is by opting for a comprehensive plan that includes cancellation insurance for your trip.

 There are so many circumstances under which an insured trip can be helpful.
-Before we start to explain those, here’s some background information around your options.
+Whether it’s a sudden illness, a natural disaster, or inclement weather that derail your travel plans, purchasing travel insurance is the best way to give some much needed peace of mind.
+Before we get into some common covered reasons to cancel your trip, here’s some background information around your cancellation insurance options.

 Cancel for Any Reason (CFAR): Exactly like it sounds, you’ll have the flexibility for cancelling your trip for any reason at all.
 For this coverage to apply, you’ll usually be required to purchase your plan within a certain period of booking your trip.
 Most likely, your trip cost is not going to be reimbursed in full.